UK ANCESTRY VISA

 - You are a Commonwealth citizen;

-- You are able to provide proof that one of your grandparents was born in the United Kingdom, the Channel Islands, the Isle of Man, on a British-registered ship or aircraft or in the Republic of Ireland before 31 March 1922;
+- You are able to provide proof that one of your grandparents was born in the United Kingdom or Islands;

-The exact requirements you will need to satisfy when applying for a UK Ancestry visa will vary depending on your circumstances.
+The exact requirements you will need to satisfy will vary depending on your circumstances.
 You may want to speak to an immigration lawyer for expert advice.

 Demonstrating UK Ancestry